Position: Graph Foundation Models are Already Here: Neural Scaling Law on GFMs

-Graph transformer is another popular choice for the model architecture, where geometric priors are explicitly modeled through either GNN or positional encoding~\cite{muller2023attending}. \citet{gps_plusplus, unimol} show that graph transformers show positive scaling capabilities for molecular data under a supervised setting.
+Graph transformer is another popular choice for the model architecture, where geometric-prior graph vocabulary design is explicitly modeled through either a GNN encoder or positional encoding~\cite{muller2023attending}. \citet{gps_plusplus, unimol} show that graph transformers show positive scaling capabilities for molecular data under a supervised setting.
 More recently, \citet{zhao2023graphgpt} demonstrates vanilla transformer's effectiveness in protein and molecular property prediction.
 Particularly, it views the graph as a sequence of tokens forming an Eulerian path~\cite{Edmonds1973MatchingET}, which ensures the lossless serialization, and then adopts next-token prediction to pre-train transformers.
 After fine-tuning, it achieves promising results on the protein association prediction and molecular property prediction and shows that vanilla transformers also follow the model scaling law~\cite{kaplan2020scalingNLP}.
-Nonetheless, the effectiveness of such pure transformers on other tasks remains unclear.
+Nonetheless, the effectiveness of transformers on other tasks remains unclear.